chanzuckerberg/meta-kg-api-documentation/persons.md

 # Meta API - Person

-The person endpoint is for gathering information about the relationship between a person or many persons with related work information in the knowledge graph.
+The person endpoint is for gathering information about the relationship between a person or many persons with related work information in the Meta knowledge graph.

 ## Person response shape